How Do You Know If Your Hand Sanitizer is Effective?

 Several pharmacies and retail stores sell hand sanitizers.
 But with increasing demand imposed by the COVID-19 scare, many stores are running out of stock.

-Although DIY could’ve been a thoughtful alternative, FDA discourages home-made sanitizers.
-Being that, wrong formulations may ignorantly expose users to germs and cause skin irritations.
+DIY options could have been a thoughtful alternative, however, the FDA discourages homemade sanitizers considering imprecise formulations may expose users to germs and cause skin irritations.

 That said, some credible alcohol-based hand sanitizer manufacturers have leveled-up their production rates to match the skyrocketing demand.

-Amidst the fakes and non-compliant products, MOXE Premium Hand Sanitizer, with 70% of alcohol, has maintained its quality.
+MOXE Premium Hand Sanitizer, with 70% of alcohol, has done just this while maintaining its quality.